-In October 2016, ten women leaders from seven countries in the Asia Pacific (APAC) region will convene in Sydney, Australia for our thirteenth Global Ambassadors Program, a partnership between Bank of America and Vital Voices that empowers women through mentoring.
-The meeting in Sydney is a continuation of an ongoing commitment to the Asia Pacific region by both partners, with previous Global Ambassadors Program initiatives held in India, Singapore, and most recently in Japan in 2015.
+In October 2016, ten women leaders from seven countries in the Asia Pacific (APAC) region convened in Sydney, Australia for our thirteenth Global Ambassadors Program, a partnership between Bank of America and Vital Voices that empowers women through mentoring.
+The meeting in Sydney represented a continuation of an ongoing commitment to the Asia Pacific region by both partners, with previous Global Ambassadors Program initiatives held in India, Singapore, and most recently in Japan in 2015.

-During the program, the cohort will discuss strategies to help women small business owners and leaders of social enterprises and non-governmental organizations grow and develop their organizations while navigating challenges facing women in leadership roles in growing economies, including gender discrimination, cultural norms and expectations, and formal access to credit markets.
-In addition to one-on-one mentoring, the women mentees will participate in workshops designed to build their skills in strategic planning, communications and business acumen and will develop a network of support among their peers and the Global Ambassadors.
+During the program, the cohort discussed strategies to help women small business owners and leaders of social enterprises and non-governmental organizations grow and develop their organizations while navigating challenges facing women in leadership roles in growing economies, including gender discrimination, cultural norms and expectations, and formal access to credit markets.
+In addition to one-on-one mentoring, the women mentees participated in workshops designed to build their skills in strategic planning, communications and business acumen and developed a network of support among their peers and the Global Ambassadors.

 Australia Global Ambassadors

 Brooklyn, New York

 Raegan Moya-Jones is the co-founder and CEO of aden + anais, the baby care brand globally recognized for its muslin swaddles and baby products.